 Like regular candles, scented candles are made from wax.
-However, with scented candles, natural or synthetic fragrances are added to the wax before it hardens.
+However, with scented candles, makers add natural or synthetic fragrances to the wax before it hardens.
 When you light the candle, the wax melts again, and the fragrance begins to evaporate.
-As evaporation occurs, a light aroma is produced that fills the area.
+As evaporation occurs, this produces a light aroma that fills the area.

-Scented candles can hide unpleasant odors in your home, which makes them ideal for areas like the bathroom, kitchen, or your pets’ favorite spots.
+Aromatic: Scented candles can hide unpleasant odors in your home, which makes them ideal for areas like the bathroom, the kitchen, or your pets’ favorite spots.

-The right scented candles are relaxing and can soothe you to sleep.
+Fight insomnia: The right scented candles are calming and can soothe you to sleep.

-Some scented candles are made using natural materials.
-The base is composed of soy wax, vegetable wax, or beeswax, and the candles use essential oils and perfume-grade fragrances to provide scent.
+Naturally scented candles: Some scented candles are made using natural materials.
+Soy wax, vegetable wax, or beeswax comprise the base, and the candles use essential oils and perfume-grade fragrances to provide scent.
 The wicks are usually composed completely of cotton, too.

-Synthetic scented candles are usually made from waxes that are crude oil by-products like paraffin.
-They get their scent and color from synthetic fragrances and dyes, and they may produce smoke that is darker and contains chemicals.
+Synthetically scented candles: Synthetically scented candle wax usually comes from crude oil by-products like paraffin.
+They get their scent and color from synthetic fragrances and dyes, and they may produce smoke that is darker and contains harsher chemicals.

 Scented candles come in a variety of sizes from as small as half an ounce to as large as 25 ounces.
 In general, you should choose a candle size based on the size of the room that you’re going to burn it in.

-For a small room like a bathroom, a five- to eight-ounce scented candle is usually sufficient.
-In a larger space like a living room, a 14- to 25-ounce candle typically works better.
+For a small room, like a bathroom, a 5- to 8-ounce scented candle is usually sufficient.
+In a larger space, like a living room, a 14- to 25-ounce candle typically works better.

 Scented candles typically have flat, square, or cored wicks.

-Flat wicks: Flat wicks are composed of flat plaited or knitted bundles of fibers, and they tend to burn very consistently.
+Flat wicks: Using flat plaited or knitted bundles of fibers, flat wicks tend to burn very consistently.
 They are known for curling in as they burn, so they’re often described as self-trimming.

-Square wicks: Square wicks also curl as they burn for self-trimming, but they have a more rounded, braided shape.
+Square wicks: These also curl as they burn for self-trimming, but they have a more rounded, braided shape.
 They’re often used in beeswax candles.

-Cored wicks: Cored wicks also feature a braided or knitted design, but they tend to stay straight as they burn.
-That’s because they have a core material inside the wick that provides stiffness.
+Cored wicks: While also featuring a braided or knitted design, cored wicks tend to stay straight as they burn because they have a core material inside the wick that provides stiffness.
 Paper, tin, or zinc are commonly used as core materials.

-Consider the number of wicks when you’re buying a scented candle, too.
+Consider the number of wicks when you’re selecting a scented candle, too.
 Most candles have a single wick, but some have two or three.